eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 </routes>
 ```

+Options:

-The option **--geo** enables the conversion of the input coordinates with
+  - **--geo**: enables the conversion of the input coordinates with
 the parameters given in the network.
-If a [vehicle class](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#abstract_vehicle_class) is supplied using
-the option **--vehicle-class**, the mapping algorithm will consider only edges where
+  - **--vehicle-class**: If a [vehicle class](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#abstract_vehicle_class) is supplied using the option, the mapping algorithm will consider only edges where
 this vehicle class is allowed.
-If the network contains many multi-lane edges, it
-may be beneficial to increase the accepted **--delta** distance between trace points and
+  - **--delta**: increase the accepted distance between trace points and
+the edge reference line (default is *1*).
+If the network contains multi-lane edges, this option should be set to the maximum edge with in m.
+  - **--fill-gaps**: repair disconnected routes by filling gaps up to the given distance in m (default 0).

+!!! note
-the edge reference line.
-The mapping algorithm is also available in the
-python library function sumolib.route.mapTrace.
+     The mapping algorithm is also available in the python library function sumolib.route.mapTrace.

+!!! caution
+    For noisy trace data and traces with a low reporting frequency it is highly recommended to set options **--delta** and **--fill-gaps**.

 !!! caution
     Geographic coordinates have to be provided in the lon/lat form (first coordinate is the longitude, second the latitude)!